 Please use the above steps as a general guideline for diagnosis.
 The forced induction systems used by different vehicles make dramatic differences, so it would be impossible to cover each vehicle specific test in the space provided.

 Common Mistakes To Avoid While Diagnosing The P0299 Code

 Remember to check the engine air filter, and a dirty filter could not allow enough air into the intake system, causing a low boost condition.
 Also, on some cars, a fault in the EGR system can cause P0299, so repair EGR issues first.
 And, remember, just because you can’t see a leaking air pipe or hose with the engine off doesn’t mean it isn’t leaking under boost pressures.

 Tips To Avoid P0299 In The Future

 As usual, proper maintenance is key!
-Make sure to change your oil using the proper oil viscosity and specifications.
+Make sure to change your oil using the appropriate oil viscosity and specifications.
 The engine oil also lubricates your turbo/supercharger, so this is very important.
-Do your best to keep rodents out of your engine bay, as they have a tendency to destroy vacuum lines and electrical wires.
+Please do your best to keep rodents out of your engine bay, as they tend to destroy vacuum lines and electrical wires.
 And before shutting off your car, let it idle for a minute or two to allow the turbo to cool before cutting off its oil supply when shutting down the engine.